Gizzard: In cuisine

 Poultry gizzards are a popular food throughout the world.

 Grilled chicken gizzards are sold as street food in Haiti and throughout Southeast Asia.
+They are considered offal.

 Giblets consist of the heart, liver and gizzard of a bird, and are often eaten themselves or used as the basis for a soup or stock.

 Gizzard and mashed potato is a popular dish in many European countries.

 Europe

 Stewed gizzards are eaten as a snack in Portugal, with a tomato based sauce.

-In Spain they are cooked on the plancha, and eaten while they are crispy on the outside.
+In Spain, they are cooked on the plancha, and eaten while they are crispy on the outside.

-In Hungary, it is made with paprika.
+In Hungary, it is made with paprika as zúza pörkölt.

 In France, especially the Dordogne region, duck gizzards are eaten in the traditional Périgordian salad, along with walnuts, croutons and lettuce.

 In Italy, gizzards are often used mixed with other offal.

+In eastern Slavic countries, gizzards are the basis of many soups, such as rassolnik.

-In Yiddish, gizzards are referred to as pipik'lach, literally meaning navels.
+In Yiddish, gizzards are referred to as pupik'lech (also pipiklach, in its less normative form), literally meaning navels.
 The gizzards of kosher species of birds have a green or yellowish membrane lining the inside, which must be peeled off before cooking, as it lends a very bitter taste to the food.
 In traditional Eastern European Jewish cuisine, the gizzards, necks and feet of chickens were often cooked together, although not the liver, which per kosher law must be broiled.
 Kosher butchers often sell roasting chickens with the gizzard, neck and feet butchered and left in the cavity to be used for making chicken soup.